 Cameron was born and bred in Robe on the Limestone Coast of South Australia.
 He knows the terrain around Robe and Kingston like the back of his hand and has traversed many roads and tracks in the area.
 Cameron is a friend of Kingston Foreshore Caravan Park managers, Chad and Kristy.
-In this blog, he shares his tips on four-wheel driving in Robe and Kingston.
+In this blog, he shares his tips on four wheel driving in Kingston and Robe.

 “If you like four-wheel driving on beaches and sandy dunes, then you’ve come to the right place.
 Most of the beach from Robe to Beachport can be done in a four-wheel drive and the scenery is stunning.

 Three of my favourite places along this coastline track to stop for some R&R and 4WD adventures are in Little Dip Conversation Park – Stoney Rise, Bishops Pate and Little Dip Beach.
 They are all linked and can be done in one trip.”

 “Just behind Robe, you’ll find the Little Dip Conservation Park which is a protected area for its many bays and birdlife.
 The coastline is rugged and beautiful.
 It starts near Robe ending at the Little Dip beach, along the Nora Creina Road.
 Along this stretch are some excellent beaches and opportunities for four-wheel driving, fishing, surfing and snorkelling.”

 “Stoney Rise is a beach known for the annual Easter Classic Surfing Competition.
 It is located at the start of the Little Dip conservation park and has good surfing and fishing opportunities.
 If you love four-wheel driving over sand dunes, this has plenty.